NativeScript/docs-v7/CONTRIBUTING.md

-# Contributing to NativeScript documentation
+# Contributing to NativeScript documentation Test

 :+1: First of all, thank you for taking the time to contribute! :+1: